 Physically, the Kurds live in very poor conditions.
 Good water supplies are scarce, and they are exposed to diseases such as malaria and tuberculosis.
 Politically, they are oppressed by the government.
 They need the liberty to educate their children in their own language.

-* Ask the Lord to call qualified Christian doctors who are willing to go to Turkey and share their medical expertise as well as Jesus Christ with the Kurds.
+Prayer Points Ask the Lord to call qualified Christian doctors who are willing to go to Turkey (as this may be allowed) and share their medical expertise as well as Jesus Christ with Kurds.

-* Ask the Lord to raise up a strong local church among the Northern Kurd of Turkey.
+Ask the Lord to raise up a strong local church among the Kurds of Turkey.